IQTLabs/pypi-scan/README.md

 python-nmap with nmap-python.

 pypi-scan has been to used to successfully identify and report these package:
-- pandar (which was squatting on pandas).
-Removed from PyPI.
+- pandar (which was squatting on pandas) Removed from PyPI.
-- prompt-tool-kit (which was squatting) on prompt-toolkit.
-Reported to maintainer.
+- prompt-tool-kit (which was squatting on prompt-toolkit) Reported to maintainer.

 ## Usage
 (Requires an internet connection.)